 When considering the Springer Spaniel’s history as a working dog, it’s a no-brainer that they need plenty of exercise.
 Once your pup reaches adulthood (around 18 months for most Springers) they’ll need between 70 and 90 minutes a day, depending on whether they are from a show or working line.

 Because Springer Spaniels are so smart, it’s important that their brain is given as much exercise as their body.
-A plod round the block just won’t cut it for these active pups!
+A plod around the block just won’t cut it for these active pups!
 Take them out to safe, open areas where they can be off lead or on a long line.
-Let them sniff, play lots of games or even run through their training when out on a walk and they’ll thrive.
+Let them sniff, play lots of games, or even run through their training when out on a walk and they’ll thrive.

 Keep track of all those adventures (yes, even diving in the sea) with a PitPat dog activity monitor.
 Not only can it withstand everything your dog puts it through, but it will also tell if they’re getting enough exercise so you can relax knowing you’re doing an awesome job.